wkok/buy2let/README.md

 A [re-frame](http://day8.github.io/re-frame/) application designed to

-- showcase some of the ClojureScript / re-frame concepts I'm learning
+- serve as a showcase of some ClojureScript / re-frame concepts I've learned
 - invite comments / suggestions as to ClojureScript / re-frame usage & best practices
 - serve as an example of a real world ClojureScript / re-frame application
 - be useful as a portfolio management tool for a buy-to-let property investor